noahbroyles/secsie-conf/README.md

 Secsie is a configuration language parser for Python, made for speed and beauty.
 Instead of writing config files in JSON (don't get me wrong, JSON is *FAR* better than a lot of other things you could use (cough cough XML)), you can save time writing your config files in `secsie`.
 The `secsie` language format is very similar to `ini`, except just a little better.
 You can use `secsie-conf` to read `.ini` files into Python `dict`s. `secsie-conf` will NOT write `.ini` files however, at least at this stage.

 I also wrote a version for Java, which is available at [github.com/noahbroyles/secsie-java](https://github.com/noahbroyles/secsie-java).
 You can use it to parse `.properties` files.
-Minecraft will probably adopt this in the next few months for thier `server.properties` ;)
+Minecraft will probably adopt this in the next few months for their `server.properties` ;)

 ### Advantages over JSON:
 - easier to read
-- faster to write
+- faster and more natural to write
 - no special syntax required for strings vs ints, floats, bools, etc.
 - file size usually smaller than readable JSON

-## Secsie Language Contructs
+## Secsie Language Constructs
 These are the rules of the secsie config language:
-1. Comment lines begin with `#` or `;`, but inline comments can only begin with the octothorpe (`#`) and _must_ have a space preceeding them.
+1. Comment lines begin with `#` or `;`, but inline comments can only begin with the octothorpe (`#`) and _must_ have a space preceding them.
 2. Whitespace is ignored everywhere except in key names and section tag names.
 3. A config file consists of sections and attributes(keys and values).
 4. A section ends where the next section begins.
 Attributes declared before sections are valid.